 A graduate of The Boston Conservatory, Mariya has a Master's Degree in performance and 10+ years of experience teaching violin and viola to students of various ages and levels.
-As an educator, Mariya has served on the faculty of several music festivals and institutions in the Northwest, including the Evergreen Music Festival, Summer String Academy, and the Music Conservatory of Sandpoint.
-She is also employed by the Edmonds School District as a string coach.
+As an educator, Mariya has served on the faculty of several prestigious music festivals and institutions in the Northwest, including the Evergreen Music Festival, Bellevue Summer String Academy, Maple Valley Youth Symphony, Music Conservatory of Sandpoint, and Academia Cesaratti in Durango, Mexico.
+She is also employed by both the Edmonds School District and Bellevue Youth Symphony Orchestras as a string coach.

 Currently, she has a busy studio of string students ages 4-50+.
 Her students regularly win auditions for leadership positions and solos in Seattle-area school orchestras and youth symphonies.
 About Mariya

 Outside of teaching, Mariya has busy career as a performance violinist and violist.
 She most recently served as associate principal violist of the Helena Symphony Orchestra and has an active life as a professional symphony musician in Washington, Massachusetts, and Montana.
 In 2022, she served as Associate Principal with the Denver Philharmonic Orchestra on their partnership performance with the Bavarian Philharmonic in Munich, Germany.

 She has also embarked on several recital tours as a soloist throughout Washington State and runs a project that brings classical music to incarcerated audiences in Washington facilities.
 As a professional event soloist and social media musician, she has worked in the past with several prominent businesses, such as Bloodworks Northwest and Dick's Drive In.
 To raise funds for Ukraine, she has recently collaborated as solo violinist with composer Dmytro Gordon on his single "To Ukraine With Hope," available on Spotify.